aoxborrow/php-starter-pack/README.md

 Controller methods that are `protected`, `private`, or `static` will not be accessible to the router.
 You can also write explicit routes and use named parameters, see `public/index.php` and the [FastRoute](https://github.com/nikic/FastRoute) documentation for examples.

-Check out the `src/controllers/ExampleController.php` class to see examples of querying the database and rendering templates using the provided `PDO` and `Twig` instances.
+Check out `src/controllers/ExampleController.php` to see examples of querying the database and rendering templates using the provided `PDO` and `Twig` instances.
 The abstract `BaseController` class provides a few convenience methods like `render()` and `query()/queryAll()` which should be enough to get started.